 Vermont has 17 electric distribution utilities (one investor-owned, two cooperatives, and 14 municipal electric utilities), with each having an exclusive service territory serving in total over 648,000 Vermont residents throughout the state.
 All Vermont distribution utilities own electric distribution facilities, and some own transmission facilities.
 Vermont also has a statewide transmission operator, the Vermont Electric Power Company (VELCO).
 Vermont electric utilities are fully regulated vertically integrated, meaning they can own and operate generation facilities.

-Vermont’s grid serves the electric needs of its citizens, in that it is the “highway” for electricity to flow from generators to load to meet demand every hour of the year.
+Vermont’s grid serves the electric needs of its citizens, in that it is the “highway” for electricity to flow from generators to load to meet demand.
 The grid has and will continue to become more critical in terms of both safety in a less forgiving climate as well as a key ingredient of decarbonization as we transition our thermal and transportation sectors off fossil fuels, primarily to fuel-switching to electricity.

-Vermont’s grid has become increasingly susceptible to climate-change induced severe weather, mainly due to the rural nature of our landscape and our unique geography locally in the northeastern U.S. Threats to the grid include more frequent, stronger storms, high winds, ice, and heavy, wet snowstorms along with more frequent flooding from a large increase in extreme precipitation events.
-As Vermonters come to rely increasingly on electricity for heating and transportation, doubling down on grid resilience to keep pace with a changing climate will be essential.
+Vermont’s grid is increasingly susceptible to climate-change induced severe weather, mainly due to the rural nature of our landscape and our unique geography locally in the northeastern U.S. Threats to the grid include more frequent, stronger storms, high winds, ice, and heavy, wet snowstorms along with more frequent flooding from increasing heavy precipitation events.
+As Vermonters come to rely increasingly on electricity for heating and transportation, investing in grid resilience to keep pace with a changing climate will be essential.

 Transportation